-Earlier this week, Google announced that it will begin sunsetting the old version of Google Analytics (Universal Analytics) on July 1, 2023.
+In March of 2022, Google first announced that it will begin sunsetting the old version of Google Analytics (Universal Analytics) on July 1, 2023.

-As many sites run the older version of Google Analytics, some panic has spread among marketers and site owners, and we’ve received many questions from users about what this change means for MonsterInsights, how they can identify if they are on the older property type, how to upgrade if they are, and the changes they will see.
+As many sites run the older version of Google Analytics, some panic has spread among marketers and site owners.
+We’ve received many questions from users about what this change means for MonsterInsights, how they can identify if they are on the older property type, how to upgrade if they are, and the changes they will see.

-In this post, I’ll explain what Google’s announcement is all about, and how MonsterInsights will help make this change easier for our users, and allow them to get the most out of the new Google Analytics version.
+In this post, I’ll explain what Google’s announcement is all about, and how MonsterInsights will help make this change easier for our users and allow them to get the most out of GA4.

 After the sunset date passes, Universal Analytics will no longer receive any new data, which is why it’s important to start feeding that data into both GA3 AND GA4 now.